PoCInnovation/Workshops/software/24.Git_GitHub/GitHub/README.md

 ## Step 2 - [Projects](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards) & [Milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones)
 ### 📑 **Description**:
-You can manage features and tasks with issues, group commits and do code reviews with PRs, but how do you actually organize your work in tables like well-known ticketing tools ?
-That's where GitHub Projects come into play !
+You can manage features and tasks with issues, group commits and do code reviews with PRs, but how do you actually organize your work in tables like well-known ticketing tools?
+That's where GitHub Projects come into play!
 But how to you handle deadlines and group several issues and PRs linked to a sprint for example ?
-Milestones are exactly what you need for this !
+Milestones are exactly what you need for this!
 You can find them in the `Issues` tab.

 ### 📌 **Tasks**: